EPPIC … is the Enterprise Process Performance Improvement Consultancy

 CADs – known as such since being labeled as such in a 1984 Training Magazine article on Curriculum Architecture Design that Guy co-authored – bring a logic and performance orientation to both OnBoarding and OnGoing development needs.
 Written in late 1983 and published in September 1984 …

 It’s all about Performance – Even in a Learning Organization.

 Guy also facilitates teams of Master Performers to quickly conduct analysis, design and development of a variety of blended media – all targeted at measurable results in individual, process and enterprise performance, in much the same way as described in this 1984 article that he co-authored: Models and Matrices that he co-authored with his business partners.

-Guy’s teams’ work has won internal awards for his clients at General Motors, HP, Siemens Building Technologies and won external industry awards at ISPI for work done with AT&T, HP and Imperial Oil.
+Guy’s teams’ work has won internal awards for his clients at General Motors, HP, Siemens Building Technologies – and they’ve also won external industry awards at ISPI for work done with AT&T, HP and Imperial Oil.

 Guy first became a CPT – Certified Performance Technologist – in 2002.

 ISPI – International Society for Performance Improvement – has been Guy’s professional home – due to their focus on evidence-based practice and measured results – since 1979.

 He has served as a Director on the Board (1999-2000) and then as President-Elect and President (2003-2004).
 He has presented over 40 times for ISPI chapters, plus dozens and dozens of presentations at ISPI conferences – where Guy has attended 32 of the last 35 conferences.